Hidden Hearing Loss: Learn the Signs. Take Action.

 November 15, 2021

-A man is taking a picture of a family at a dinner table.
+A man is taking a picture of his family at a dinner table.

 Do you feel like you hear fine, but you struggle to understand speech when there is a competing of background noise, like at a large family gathering?
 You could have hidden hearing loss.